Atelier Iris: Eternal Mana is something of an outlier in the Atelier series as a whole, as we’ve already talked about.

 In Kavoc, we initially meet Norman the barkeep.
 We learn that Norman acts as something of a hub for the local Galgazits, but much prefers tending bar to going out and doing dangerous things himself.
 He’s an experienced chef and cocktail artist, and can usually cobble something interesting together regardless of what ingredients you bring him — within reason.

 Later in the game, we also learn that his position as a community hub also brings him into contact with what appears to be some less savoury individuals, but he’s not someone who judges other people’s moral character based on, say, a single request.
-Rather, he’s willing to give people the benefit of the doubt, and recognises that not everyone feels that way; when asking Klein and company to assist him with some of these requests by gathering poisonous ingredients, he is careful to emphasis the fact that they are always free to turn him down if they’re not altogether comfortable with what they’re doing.
+Rather, he’s willing to give people the benefit of the doubt, and recognises that not everyone feels that way; when asking Klein and company to assist him with some of these requests by gathering poisonous ingredients, he is careful to emphasise the fact that they are always free to turn him down if they’re not altogether comfortable with what they’re doing.

 One thing Atelier has always done well with these people-centric narratives is ensuring that they rarely unfold in isolation, and we get our first evidence of this with Norman.
 We learn that he’s been acting as something of a father figure towards the orphaned Veola, and from this point on the narratives of these characters tend to crisscross somewhat rather than being completely self-contained.
 It provides a strong sense of the world being alive and these characters being real people; in any other RPG, they’d be just the shopkeepers, but here, they’re some of the most interesting characters to engage with.